antoine186/LLMTester/README.md

 - docker ps
 - docker exec -it mycontainerid bash
-- ollama run llama3 (And wait for installation is complete)
+- ollama run llama3 (And wait for installation to complete)